tobi-be/DCS-OH-6A/README.md

 The elevation of the gun can be controlled with switches on the cyclic.
 (Default up: U, down: J)

 The reflex sight can be positioned in front of the pilots face or stowed by clicking it or by pressing "O".
-The height of the sight can be adjusted by pressing Z (up) or H (down).
+The height of the sight can be adjusted by pressing Y (up) or H (down).

 In order to fire the minigun the Armed-Safe switch at the armament panel needs to be switched to armed.